Local vs. Cooperative: Unraveling Glass Transition Mechanisms with SEER: Introduction

 Although glass making appeared four thousand years ago \cite{shortland2007trace}, and was already used to make windows in Roman times \cite{fleming1999roman}, the physical process preventing glasses from flowing remains an enduring mystery \cite{Anderson95,Debenedetti01}.
 As a liquid is cooled, the relaxation time $\tau$ below which it acts as a solid continuously grows from picoseconds at high temperatures up to minutes at the glass transition temperature $T_g$.
 In liquids called strong such as silica \cite{angell1985strong}, $\tau$ follows an Arrhenius law $\tau=t_0\exp(E_a/T)$, where $t_0$ is some microscopic time scale, the activation energy $E_a$ is constant and $T$ is the temperature, in units where the Boltzmann constant is unity.
 By contrast, in liquids called fragile, $E_a(T)$ can increase by up to several folds as $T$ decreases.
 In both cases, as the dynamics slows down it also becomes correlated on a growing length scale $\xi(T)$ \cite{kob1997dynamical,dalle2007spatial}.
 These phenomena, challenging to explain, occur while the static structure of the material displays limited changes under cooling.

 This work focuses on the mechanism inducing the growth of the activation energy in liquids, which is the central problem of the glass transition.
 For our purpose, it is useful to classify theories into two groups.
-In most popular approaches, activation is cooperative: the activation energy $E_a$ increase stems from the growth of a correlation length $\xi$, as sketched in Fig. \ref{Fig1:intro}b.
+In some popular approaches, the increase of the activation energy $E_a$ stems from the growth of a correlation length $\xi$, as sketched in Fig. \ref{Fig1:intro}b.
 In some views, including Adam-Gibbs and Random First Order Theory \cite{Lubchenko01,Biroli12,tanaka2010critical}, $\xi$ characterizes a growing order associated with a thermodynamic phase transition.
-Breaking this order costs an energy $E_a\sim \xi^a$ where $a$ is some exponent.
+Below some intermediate temperatures where local `hopping processes' may affect the dynamics \cite{gotze1988scaling,schweizer2003entropic,vollmayr2002dynamical,charbonneau2014hopping}, the slow process corresponds to breaking this order, which costs an energy $E_a\sim \xi^a$ where $a$ is some exponent.
 Kinetic constraints model (KCMs) \cite{keys2011excitations,ritort2003glassy} are other theories for which thermodynamics properties are instead trivial.
 Popular KCMs consider independent defects that cost an energy $U$, whose density decreases as $\exp(-U/T)$ under cooling, leading to a growing distance between defects $\xi$.
 For certain rules on the kinetic of defects, including the popular `East model' \cite{garrahan2002geometrical}, $E_a$ grows with $\xi$ and becomes much larger than the cost $U$ of moving a single defect.

 By contrast, free volume \cite{turnbull1961free} or elastic \cite{dyre2006colloquium,rainone2020pinching,JeppeEdan} models assume that the activation energy is not cooperative as sketched in Fig.~\ref{Fig1:intro}b: it is governed by the energy barrier of elementary rearrangements, independently of $\xi$.
 In elastic models $E_a$ is controlled by the high-frequency shear modulus indeed known to grow in fragile liquids \cite{dyre2006colloquium} or alternatively by a local elastic modulus \cite{rainone2020pinching,JeppeEdan}.
 These views are consistent with the observation that thermal relaxation occurs more often in softer ~\cite{widmer2008irreversible} or more plastic regions ~\cite{Li2022, Lerbinger2022}.
 Obviously, the activation energy may also have a contribution from localized events and one associated with cooperative dynamics.
 In some scenarios, cooperative effects become dominant at low temperatures~\cite{Mirigian2013}.